vermavedant/Accenture_CategoryAnalysis/README.md

 #### 1. Cards

-The card is used to show number of negetive/positive sentiments and total score for content category.
+The cards are used to show number of negetive/positive sentiments and total score for content category.

 #### 2. Stacked Bar Chart